pierrepeterlongo/unique_kmer_counter/README.md

 # TODO and LIMITATIONS
 The program was written in a few minutes.
 But, as I did not find any equivalent, I'm happy to share it here.
-However, I coded it for kmers of length <=32 (coded on 64 bits each) and I reserved 3 billions entries in a hash set as I used it for human genomes.
+However, I coded it for kmers of length <=32 (coded on 64 bits each).
 - [X] Check options & use clap
 - [ ] Adapt coding to kmer size
 - [ ] Use also fastq[.gz] as input